 Using a Polyvinyl Chloride (PVC) 2.5 inch repair compression sleeve I drilled a 1/2-inch hole 1 1/2 inches from one end.
 This would place the air/oil separator entry 2 inches above the bottom of the filter.

-I modified a sink drain strainer by cutting a section out to allow it to accommodate the fitting (red arrow).
+Photograph below.
+I modified a sink drain strainer by cutting a U section out to allow it to accommodate the fitting (red arrow).
 The strainer is then installed above the fitting.
 This is designed to hold the top filter air/oil separators in place when the filter is complete.
-A section of 1/2 inch copper pipe is soldered to the fitting to accept the crankcase vent hose. (blue arrow).
+A section of 1/2 inch copper pipe is soldered to the fitting to accept the crankcase vent hose. (yellow arrow).

-I then modified a flat sink strainer to fit on the ridge at the bottom of the PVC housing.
+I then modified a flat sink strainer (green arrow photograph below) to fit on the ridge at the bottom of the PVC housing.

-The bottom housing is then sealed with the PVC cap using the rubber sealing rings (arrow) that came with the repair sleeve.
+The bottom housing is then sealed with the PVC cap using the rubber sealing rings (red arrow photograph below) that came with the repair sleeve.
 This bottom space is designed as the initial, gravity enabled, air/oil separator chamber.

 A generic sink strainer needed to be slightly modified to fit in the top portion of the filter.

-The Jaguar V-12's current PCV system comes with an air/oil separator.
+The Jaguar V-12's current PCV system comes with an air/oil separator (AOS).
 It is located in the crankcase PCV breather elbow that the PCV pipe attaches to at the front of the engine.
 I purchased two identical air/oil separators from Coventry West.

-I installed them in the top portion of my filter.
+(Photographs below) I installed both AOS in series in the top portion of my filter.
 The modified strainer holds the second air/oil separator and seals against the sides of the custom filter housing, ensuring that all crankcase blow-by goes completely through both air/oil separators.

 I junked the existing PCV system.